cloud-66-internal/help.cloud66.com/_maestro/how-to-guides/common-tools/global-search.md

 ## Basic Search

-You can type and word or phrase in the search bar at the top of each page to start your search.
+You can type any word or phrase in the search bar at the top of each page to start your search.
 By default this will search the following:

 - Applications
 - Servers